 Water arrives safely into your air conditioner’s drain pan through a network of pipes.
 If the drain pipe becomes clogged or corroded by dirt, pests, mold or other obstructions, the water running through the system has nowhere to go but back into the home.
 If you find water quickly pooling outside of your air conditioning unit, call an HVAC professional immediately.
 Scheduling routine preventive maintenance is a wise idea, as professionals will regularly clean your evaporator coil and condensate drain pipe, and check for other issues that could lead to a potential breakdown.

 3. Faulty AC Installation

 An improperly installed air conditioner can easily result in leaks.
 Hiring a trusted and experienced HVAC technician for your home’s new HVAC installation is crucial to ensuring the effective operation of your unit and the comfort of you and your family.

-If you have an air conditioning unit installed in a window, check to make sure there are no unwanted gaps between the frame and the window itself.
+If your window ac unit is leaking water, check to make sure there are no unwanted gaps between the frame and the window itself.
 Sometimes, outside weather may actually enter through gaps in your foundation’s structure.

 Is Your AC Leaking Water?
 Call Complete Air Mechanical Today for HVAC Repairs in the Orlando Area